Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 Keep in mind that no curtain will be completely immune to dust but with the right selections and care routine, you can dramatically reduce allergens and enjoy cleaner air in every room.
 Your lungs (and your dusting schedule) will thank you for making this simple but effective change.

 Start with one room—I’d suggest the bedroom—and experience the difference dust-resistant window treatments can make.
-Then expand to other areas of your home for noticeable air quality improvement, one window at a time.

 Want to keep exploring?
 Here are some related articles: